 This includes the cost of the assessment, housing, and most meals.
 Participants will need to provide transportation to the site along with funds for about two meals out unless otherwise noted.
 [The DML typically costs us over $1,800 per person, but we feel they are so important, we have supplemented the registration fee by over $1,000 for each participant.]

-Please complete this form to apply for an upcoming DML event.
-Upon receipt of this form you will receive an email with detailed instructions regarding a questionnaire, references and assessment profiles to complete prior to the event.
+Please register for an upcoming DML event.
+Upon registration, you will will soon receive an email with detailed instructions regarding next steps – including questionnaires, references, and assessment profiles – to complete prior to the event.
 These are typically due one month before the event starts.
-We will also contact you directly about payment of the registration fee.

 Starting new worshiping communities is a life-giving work for those who have the call and capacity for it.
 “Discerning Missional Leadership” is designed to help discern the call and examine the leadership capacity of those interested in becoming lead church planters.
 The assessment encourages participation by spouses and potential team members who are called to help model and promote missional living.
 This three-plus day event will take into account: the planter’s personal history observations; perceptions that people have of them from different spheres of their life; observations from actual exercises with the group; responses to competency based interview questions; and results and observations as they relate to church planting from two separate inventories.
 There is also the opportunity for those being assessed to reflect on the experience and engage the group in how they see God at work at this time.
 At the end of this time, those being assessed will be given significant feedback on their readiness for the lead role in church planting, and what they can do to become ready for church planting, or the encouragement that their future ministry consists of apply their strengths in another context.
 Discerning fit is essential not merely for success but for enjoying the work.
 This assessment is for: individuals seeking insight and direction for church planting; for churches and other sponsoring groups to get feedback on the capacity of potential candidates to lead a new worshipinng community; and students seeking help preparing.